amtres/TFG/README.md

 ## Data Storage & Backups

-- All project files are version-controlled **except large datasets**.
+- All project files are version-controlled **except large datasets** (>100 MB).
-- The **MH-strict dataset** is stored in this repository:
-  - `data/interim/datasets/spain_covidMHstrict_2020-03_2021-03_ALL.txt`
-- The **COVID broad dataset** is **not pushed to GitHub** (>100 MB).
-It is backed up as a ZIP in Google Drive.
 - Large harvesting outputs are ignored via `.gitignore`.

 ---

 ## Acknowledgments

-This project builds upon the **LISBETH** computational framework, originally developed by [Prof. Alejandro Martínez-Mingo](https://www.uned.es) (UNED) for the analysis of semantic evolution in media discourse.
+This project builds upon the [**LISBETH**](https://github.com/alejandrommingo/LISBETH) computational framework, developed by [Prof. Alejandro Martínez-Mingo](https://github.com/alejandrommingo) for the analysis of semantic evolution in media discourse.
 The pipeline architecture, subspace analysis methodology, and framing metrics were adapted from this framework and applied to the study of COVID-19 and mental health media framing in Spanish press.

+I would like to thank my colleagues — Jaime Calventi, Hassan Chapra, and Eduardo Moreno — for their support and for the valuable insights they developed throughout their respective projects.

+Although we worked on different topics, all within the broader framework of Semantic Framing and subspaces, our shared discussions and parallel progress significantly informed and enriched this work.

+---
+Semantic Framing of Mental Health During COVID-19 - 10  April 2026